-1. Sleep can help you feel fuller, longer: Getting a good night’s rest not only helps you to fight the urge to overeat but keeps the hunger pangs in check.
+Getting a good night’s rest not only helps you to fight the urge to overeat but keeps the hunger pangs in check.
 According to research by mattress suppliers in India, when people didn’t get enough sleep, their hormone levels became unbalanced.
 Sleep helps in keeping the hunger hormones in line, making sure we feel hungry only when we should.

-5. Poor sleep decreases your resting metabolism: The resting metabolic rate is the number of calories the body burns when you’re completely at rest.
+The resting metabolic rate is the number of calories the body burns when you’re completely at rest.
 Research states that sleep deprivation may lower your RMR.
 It also seems that poor sleep can cause muscle loss.
 Muscles burn more calories at rest than fat does so when the muscle is lost, resting metabolic rates decrease.

 Along with eating right and exercising, getting quality sleep on a quality mattress is an important part of weight maintenance.
 Poor sleep alters the way the body responds to food.
-But as Springwel and other leading mattress supplier say, establishing healthy sleep habits can help the body maintain a healthy weight.
+But as Springwel and other leading mattress suppliers say, establishing healthy sleep habits can help the body maintain a healthy weight.